rdotjain/sampling-ucs654/README.md

 ### Discussion:
 The dataset used is highly imbalanced.
 The number of samples in the minority class is only 1.167% of the total number of samples.
 I used the SMOTE algorithm to oversample the minority class.

-> For sampling, I have used the following different techniques:
+For sampling, I have used the following different techniques:

 1. Random Sampling
 2. Stratified Sampling
 3. Cluster Sampling
 4. Systematic Sampling

-> All five samples were then trained on the following ML models with KFold Cross Validation:
+All five samples were then trained on the following ML models with K-Fold Cross Validation:

 1. Logistic Regression (LR)
 2. Decision Tree Classifier (CART)
 3. K-Nearest Neighbours (KNN)